Pornography Act (Austria): First known efforts to combat obscenity

-Since the 17th century, efforts have been made to combat obscene writings and objects through legislation.
-With the advent of printing and the possibility of distributing printed material on a larger scale, the authorities saw the need to take action against pornographic writings.
-The authorities feared that they would incur the wrath of God if they did not take action against this form of obscenity.
-With society's departure from the commandments of religion, the reasoning changed: instead of God's wrath, the moral sensibilities of the population were cited, while concern for the youth remained.
-During the reign of Maria Theresa of Austria, additional laws were enacted, but these did not have the desired effect, as relevant depictions continued to be distributed.
+Since 1715, efforts have been made to combat obscene writings and objects through legislation.
+Since the emergence of printing and the possibility of distributing printed material on a larger scale, the authorities saw the need to take action against pornographic writings.
+The authorities feared that they would incur the wrath of God if they did not take action against this type of obscenity.
+With society's departure from the commandments of religion, the reasoning changed: instead of God's wrath, the moral sensibilities of the residents were cited, while concern for the youth persisted.
+Under Maria Theresa of Austria, additional laws were enacted, but these did not have the desired effect, as relevant depictions continued to be distributed.
 Archduke Francis I of Austria (at that time Francis II as Emperor of the Holy Roman Empire) issued a censorship ordinance in 1795 and a criminal law in 1803 that prohibited the distribution of printed works without censorship and punished it with the loss of business licenses or imprisonment.

-Section 516 – General prohibition of “obscenity”
+§ 516 – General prohibition of "obscenity"

-In 1852, a new criminal law was enacted that remained in force until 1975.
+In the year 1852, a new criminal law was introduced that remained valid until 1975.
 It contained a general clause prohibiting obscene behavior and products and punishing them with up to six months' imprisonment, or up to one year's imprisonment in the case of printed works.
 Verbal expressions, such as obscene talk at the regulars' table, were also covered.
-The mere possibility of causing offense was sufficient.
-It was sufficient for offense to be caused by the act becoming known after the fact.
+It was sufficient that the act was capable of causing annoyance.
+Even if the fact only came to light after the event, this criterion was still met.
 For example, a group of people was convicted for writing obscene letters in a closed circle, where it was impossible to cause public offense.
-Insults such as “whores” and “dicks” were considered inappropriate but not criminally relevant, as these words were only used to express contempt for others.
+Insults such as "whores" and "dicks" were considered inappropriate but not criminally relevant, as these words were only used to express contempt for others.
 It only became criminally relevant when sexuality was involved.
 The narrowing of the term to refer to sexuality only developed in the 15th/16th century.